Provinces of the Netherlands: Elections

-The members of the States-Provincial are elected every four years in direct elections.
+The members of the provincial council are elected every four years in direct elections.
 To a large extent, the same political parties are enlisted in these elections in the national elections.
 The chosen provincial legislators elect the members of the national Senate within three months after the provincial elections.
 The elections for the water boards take place on the same date as the provincial elections.

-The last provincial elections were held in 2007, 2011, 2015 and in 2019.
-The next provincial elections are scheduled for 2023.
+The last provincial elections were held in 2023.
+The next provincial elections are scheduled for 2027.

 Competencies

 The provinces of the Netherlands have seven core tasks: